 Know What You’re Getting Yourself Into

-The above discussion is just an introduction into how the GMAT works; before you take the real test, make sure you understand how GMAT scoring works and the implications that has for how to spend your time and mental energy.
+The above discussion is just an introduction to how the GMAT works; before you take the real test, make sure you understand how GMAT scoring works and the implications that has for how to spend your time and mental energy.
 Here are a few highlights:

 - You will see only one question on the screen at a time.
 You cannot move on to another question until you answer the current one.
 Once you answer a question, you cannot return to it or review any questions that you have already answered.